 I now live on the west coast of British Columbia and have been working in oil for many years, still painting buildings and streets but also exploring the local landscape and getting out to the many beaches, finding inspiration in boats, marinas and the sea.
 I am passionate about my work; I truly love it and paint every day.
 Painting is a challenge, but always fascinating and deeply fulfilling.

 To reserve an easel in this workshop, please call the studio at 604-250-5562 or email by hitting the contact button on the main page. . . .
-Saturday April 8th and Sunday April 9th, 10am until 4.30pm. cost . . .$250 including taxes
+Saturday the 3rd and Sunday the 4th of February, 10am until 4.30pm. cost . . .$250 including taxes